 5. “Detach” tools that you use on a regular basis.

 Some of the tools in the Illustrator tools palette are detachable.
-You can pluck them off of the main tools palette to display the main tool, as well as all of the sub-tools, to gain easier access to them as a stand-alone palette. (note: this doesn’t apply to ALL of the tools in the Illustrator toolbar) Simply click and hold on the desired tool, then mouse over to the arrow on the right to “detatch.”
+You can pluck them off of the main tools palette to display the main tool, as well as all of the sub-tools, to gain easier access to them as a stand-alone palette. (note: this doesn't apply to ALL of the tools in the Illustrator toolbar) Simply click and hold on the desired tool, then mouse over to the arrow on the right to “detach.”
 Now you can move the tool anywhere in your workspace.
+This is just like creating your own menu or re-organizing the whole illustrator software.

 6. You can use the white arrow to adjust path curves, without ever touching the “Handlebars.”